Detroit International Riverfront: Riverfront activities

-Detroit River Days, a five-day festival on the International Riverfront, marked the 2007 opening of the riverfront promenade along the east river leading up to the Detroit-Windsor International Freedom Festival fireworks.
-Detroit and Windsor jointly celebrate the multi-day festival the last week of June which draws about 3.5 million visitors during the week in order to commemorate each country's respective National holiday - (US Independence Day on July 4 and Canada Day on July 1).
+Detroit River Days, a five-day festival on the International Riverfront, marked the 2007 opening of the riverfront promenade along the east river leading up to the Detroit–Windsor International Freedom Festival fireworks.
+Detroit and Windsor jointly celebrate the multi-day festival the last week of June which draws about 3.5 million visitors during the week in order to commemorate each country's respective National holiday (US Independence Day on July 4 and Canada Day on July 1).
 The festival began in 1959.
 It is organized by the Parade Company, a well sponsored not-for-profit organization governed by the Michigan Thanksgiving Parade Foundation.
+From 2007, the festival split into separate events on each side of the river.
+The fireworks display on the Detroit side continued to feature a Canadian element, however, with the national anthem of both countries being played and a Canadian flag paraded by helicopter.

 Traditionally, several days of events were planned, ending with one of the world's largest fireworks displays, sponsored by Target.
 In prior years, the fireworks display has been billed as the world's largest.
 On the Windsor side, there is a midway consisting of carnival rides and concessions during the festival.
 The Midway operates as stand-alone attraction at the end of June, beginning of July.

 The Detroit Electronic Music Festival (DEMF) is an electronic dance music showcase held in Hart Plaza each Memorial Day weekend since 2000.
 In subsequent years, the similarly themed festivals Movement (2003–2004), Fuse-In (2005) and currently, Movement: Detroit's Electronic Music Festival (2006–present) continue the DEMF's traditions, with each name change reflecting shifts in festival management.
 All of these festivals featured performances by musicians and DJs, and emphasized the progressive qualities of the culture surrounding electronic music.

 The International Riverfront is host to part of the Detroit International Jazz Festival held in Hart Plaza each Labor Day weekend.
 Hart Plaza is also the traditional location of rallies to celebrate championships won by Detroit's major sports teams.
 Both Detroit and Windsor have hosted the Red Bull Air Race World Championship on the International Riverfront.